 Many of the questions and assertions I utter here are simply life-based and quasi-philosophical, a bunch are my own bewilderment, while an important set touches on art and craft and on the spirit of creativity in human life.
 Others enter the realms of claims of our scientific grasp of what we call the world, or even, what we often think constitutes an explanation of the world, and of the stuff which science examines and sometimes cannot do as thoroughly as we hope.
 And, furthermore, to look at the mind-boggling forms of language and languages we use to get by in community, intellectual and spiritual life.

 So, who am I?
 For me, equally, what am I?

-Potter, ceramist, searcher (adventure and wandering – mist, haze, sunshine and hard work); teacher (philosophy, Concordia University, Montreal, seeing ideas as real, as guides, as obsessions); executive secretary (Concordia University School of Graduate Studies); Director, Academic Dean, teacher (clay) (White Mountain Academy of the Arts, Northern Ontario, a wonder of insight, ordered chaos and connection); Director (New Brunswick College of Craft and Design, Fredericton, practice, organizational values, choice); Academic Dean (Dawson College, Montreal, learning to participate, facilitate, openings), Commissaire, Commission d’évaluation de l’enseignement collegial (CEEC, value systems).
+Potter, ceramist, searcher (adventure, longing and wandering — mist, haze, sunshine and hard work); teacher (philosophy, Concordia University, Montreal, seeing ideas as real, as guides, as obsessions); executive secretary (Concordia University School of Graduate Studies); Director, Academic Dean, teacher (clay) (White Mountain Academy of the Arts, Northern Ontario, a wonder of insight, ordered chaos and connection); Director (New Brunswick College of Craft and Design, Fredericton, practice, organizational values, choice); Academic Dean (Dawson College, Montreal, learning to participate, facilitate, openings), Commissaire (Commission d’évaluation de l’enseignement collegial – CEEC, value systems).
 So many other elements and subtleties, here and there, etc.